Export a copy of the standard user acceptance testing (UAT) database

 - Import the new database under a new name, such as AxDB_fromProd.

-To help guarantee the best performance, copy the *.bacpac file to the local computer that you're importing from.
-Open a Command Prompt window, and run the following commands.
+To ensure the best performance, copy the *.bacpac file to the local computer that you're importing from.
+Download sqlpackage .NET Core for Windows from Get sqlpackage .NET Core for Windows.
+Open a Command Prompt window, and run the following commands from the sqlpackage .NET Core folder.

 Here is an explanation of the parameters: